 Choosing a sweetheart on this day dates to 14th-century English and French court circles.
-This fashion is credited to Geoffrey Chaucer, celebrated author of The Canterbury Tales and more:
+The act is credited to Geoffrey Chaucer, author of The Canterbury Tales in which he says:

 “For this was on seynt Volantynys day

 Whan euery bryd cometh there to chese his make.”